 If a parent is ordered to pay child support, an order of income withholding may issue compelling his or her employer to automatically deduct the amount from each paycheck.
-This requires the non-custodial parent’s employer (or other source of income) to withhold from his/her paycheck monies owing for child support.
+This requires the non-custodial parent’s employer (or another source of income) to withhold from his/her paycheck monies owing for child support.

-If a payer fails to pay court ordered support, he or she may be held in contempt of court and potentially serve a jail term for contempt.
+If a payer fails to pay court-ordered support, he or she may be held in contempt of court and potentially serve a jail term for contempt.

 Child Support Arrearages and Enforcement for Non-Payment

 If child support is order and the parent does not pay, an arrearage of child support begins and will grow with each non-payment.
 There are numerous ways to enforce payment of support.

 One such collection mechanism is a Motion for Contempt, which brings the non-paying parent before the court to be held accountable for violating (i.e., not paying) the child-support order.
 A parent can also seek an Order to Show Cause, which is a Quasi-Criminal Contempt proceeding that requires the non-paying parent to appear before the court and show cause as to why he failed to pay.
 Failure to appear for a Show Cause Hearing will result in a bench warrant being issued by the court.
 In both of these motions, the judge is granted authority to assess sanctions in addition to payment of the unpaid support, award attorney fees, and even sentence the non-paying parent to jail for a period of time.